javi14z/mw_deployment/README.md

 In this file we have to declare the differents programms that we are going to execute in the pods generated.
 Inside the file you can comment with **#** the tasks that you don't want to be executed.
 You can also configure the execution time of each task and other options:

 ![image2](https://github.com/javi14z/mw_k8s/blob/main/images/image2.png)

-**Note** : The configuration of the topology routers takes some time to be operational.
-If the playbook runs too soon, the traffic of some tasks may not pass through the topology correctly.

 #### The programs and scripts that have been implemented are the following:
 ##### **Cgserver:**